 One of the first measurable indicators that you’re getting an SEO ROI is that organic traffic is increasing.

 In order to know where you stand and how to improve your organic traffic, you need to look a bit closer.
 Find out which search terms people are using to find your website.

 These show you how high you are in those searches.
 SEO stands for “search engine optimization”.
 Optimizing anything is never a guessing game.
 It relies on analytical tools and proven strategy.
-Deciphering these detailed analytics is why most small business owners hire a professional SEO agency to help them optimize and improve ROI.
+Deciphering these detailed analytics is why most small business owners hire a professional SEO marketing agency to help them optimize and improve ROI.

 If you’re ranking 1-10 for a search term, that means you’re in positions 1-10.
-Positions 1-10 are shown on page one of search results.
+Positions 1-10 are shown on page one of the search results.
 If you’re ranking 80 or 100 in search results, then chances are you’ll never be seen.